 Mother, wife, sister, daughter, friend, writer, runner, psychologist.
 Reluctant dog-cat-rabbit-chicken-fish owner.
 Believes in the power of the sun, love, and tequila.
 Anne’s writing has appeared on Bluntmoms, Scary Mommy, Ten to Twenty, Brain-Child, Adoptive Families and Adoption Today.
 Her first picture book, “What Can Your Grandma Do?” is now available.

 Glynis Ratcliffe used to be an opera singer, but after her daughter begged her to stop singing and be quiet for the millionth time, she decided to use her inside voice and write instead.
-Now she spends her time writing on her blog, The Joy of Cooking (for Little Assholes), about the important things in life, like potty training, eating too much Nutella and laughing at how ridiculous her kids are.
-You can find her writing on Scary Mommy, The Huffington Post and The Mid, as well.
+Now, she’s a freelance writer with bylines at The Washington Post, Scary Mommy, New Jersey Realtor Magazine, and CBC, as well as being a copywriter and ghostwriter for clients in various industries.

 Jennifer Scharf is a freelance writer with essays featured in McSweeney’s, Scary Mommy, Mamalode, The Mid, BLUNTmoms and more.
 You can follow her on Facebook and Twitter.